TheStopsign/Musicollab/README.md

 THIRD make sure the react client is running.
 Open a new terminal window, navigate to 'musicollab' and run 'npm start'

+If the website does not automatically open, go to 'http://localhost:3000/' in your browser

 #################################################################################################################################################

 ## Learn More